Why Choose the Invisible Hostess?

 Do you coordinate destination weddings?

 Yes, we do!
 We coordinate local destinations and have flown across the country as well.
-Our Full Planning Light is not an option for destination weddings.
+Day-of Coordination or Full Planning work well with destinations.
+Our Light Planning is not an option for destination weddings.

 What qualifies as a “Destination Wedding?”